Video Game Review: Streets of Rogue

 There’s a pleasant whimsy to the simple characters that adds another layer of separation from the high doses of violence that are usually being administered.
 The destructible environments are also fun.
 Beyond that, though, the presentation doesn’t offer a whole lot.
 Levels are procedurally generated but still don’t feature a ton of variety, and the muted colours, especially in the early stages, create a drab feel.
 The soundtrack fits the action.

-There’s a basic story in place where the mayor has banned all alcohol and is living the good life atop the city, which, per the game, is stacked vertically like a lasagna.
+There’s a basic story in place in which the mayor has banned all alcohol and is living the good life atop the city, which, per the game, is stacked vertically like a lasagna.
 To reach the mayor and invoke an aggressive recall you’ll need to fight through five levels (slums, industrial, park, downtown and uptown) to reach the mayor and show this corrupt bureaucrat that not all of his constituents are willing to live under his tyrannical rule… or something like that.

 It honestly doesn’t matter, and the story is all but abandoned after the tutorial.
 What does matter is the action, and when it’s firing on all cylinders Streets of Rogue can be a blast.
 Each stage will have a handful of objectives that you’ll need to complete in order to unlock the elevator to reach the next floor.
 As you get deeper you’ll unlock the ability to skip entire levels, thus minimizing the amount of lost progression.